 7. In 1999 the Trustees established a joint venture with the Christchurch Arts Centre whereby the Awardee at his/her option, is offered the free use of an apartment and studio for the year of the Award.
 Because of the Christchurch 2010/2011 earthquakes the Christchurch Art Centre Apartment/Studio is no longer available for the award year residence awardees.

 The Arts Centre remains committed to onsite residencies and its relationship with the Foundation.
 The building intended to accommodate residencies is currently being rebuilt and should be completed by 2019.
 The trustees are hopeful this residency option will once more be available to awardees at this time.

 In the meantime the Foundation gratefully acknowledges the funding it has received from Creative NZ towards the cost of a studio for 2017 and 2018.
-As a result of this funding the Foundation has been able to secure a studio Unit at the Physics Room, Christchurch for 2017 and 2018.
+As a result of this funding the Foundation has been able to secure a studio unit in Christchurch for 2017 and 2018.
 This will enable the Olivia Spencer Bower Art award winners to have Studio accommodation to work in during the course of their tenure.

 The Foundation also wishes to thank the Christchurch City Council ( Creative Industries Support Fund) for providing a grant towards the Olivia Spencer Bower accommodation costs for 2017 and 2018.
 This grant will ensure the 2017 art winner has residential accommodation.